{{tip-component-4}}

 Our attorneys have reviewed the memo in full, and their consensus is clear: Boundless will continue filing adjustment of status cases.

 The headline framing overstates what the memo does.
 As one of our attorneys explained: "That is not how I personally read the memorandum.
-The closest statement is in case citations, but even there the citations just state that adjustment of status is discretionary, it's the noncitizen's burden of proof, and adjustment should only be granted in meritorious cases."
+The closest statement is in case citations, but even then the citations just state that adjustment of status is discretionary, it's the noncitizen's burden of proof, and adjustment should only be granted in meritorious cases."
 The political statement issued alongside the memo, in their view, "is not what will control during adjudication."

-That said, our team does anticipate some real-world effects.
+Our team does anticipate some real-world effects.
 The most likely near-term consequence is an uptick in Requests for Evidence (RFEs) and Notices of Intent to Deny (NOIDs) as officers document their discretionary analysis more thoroughly.
 This could slow processing timelines and require more detailed responses to agency inquiries.

 One firm takeaway from our legal team: USCIS cannot change the underlying law through a policy memo.
 Legal challenges are anticipated, and courts will have the final say on how far this memo's reach extends.